Iraj Arab

 Persepolis supporters protests against Iraj Arab and managing board, caused by possibility of ending cooperation with Branko Ivanković.

 Iraj Arab (ایرج عرب) is an Iranian sports executive and administrator who has been serving as president of the Persepolis Football Club.
 Arab was previously working as deputy chief of the Persepolis administrative and financial affairs, In December 2018, he replaced HamidReza Garshasbi.

-In 18 June 2019, Persepolis supporters protests against Iraj Arab and managing board, Because of possibility of ending cooperation with Branko Ivanković.
+On 18 June 2019, Persepolis supporters protests against Iraj Arab and managing board, Because of possibility of ending cooperation with Branko Ivanković.